deadlydog/deadlydog.github.io/_drafts/2024-08-21-Easily-retry-any-PowerShell-code-with-this-function.md

 Performing retries to make your scripts more resilient is a common pattern.
 By leveraging a PowerShell `ScriptBlock`, we can create a function and avoid constantly rewriting the same retry logic again and again.

+## TL;DR

+This post shows how you can build a PowerShell function to easily retry any PowerShell code.
+If you want to skip the explanation and evolution of the code, jump to the bottom of the post to see the final function and examples, or [view them on my GitHub gist here](https://gist.github.com/deadlydog/620808036d309c8fa2606f32e5ef2f42).

 ## Traditional retry logic

 Here's the traditional way that you might write some code with retry logic: